Lessons and Chamber Music

 Music provides a constant accompaniment to most of our lives, from mundane activities to personal or collective moments of celebration and grief.
 Often, we experience music's impact on us without fully considering how it shapes our ideas and experiences.
 Drawing on ethnomusicology, anthropology, and related fields, this course explores how music can illuminate people's practices of being-in-the-world.
 Musical ethnography describes both the means by which scholars pursue this line of questioning, and also the written work that results from such an investigation.
 This course features a hands-on approach to musical ethnography.
 Students will each conduct ethnographic fieldwork in a musical community within Williamstown and the surrounding area.
 Coursework will survey approaches to methodology (modes and degrees of researcher involvement, practical skills related to documentation), issues of ethics, and social and musical analysis. [ more ]

-MUS 231(S) SEM Music in History I: Bach and Before
+MUS 231(F) LEC Music in History I: Music and Culture from Antiquity to 1750

 Catalog detailsMUS 232(S) LEC Music in History II: Classical and Romantic Music